anuragsetty/ml-decision-engine/README.md

 ## Executive Summary

-This repository is designed as a portfolio-grade ML systems project for a senior practitioner background (Physics PhD, 10+ years in data science).
+This repository is designed as a portfolio-grade ML systems project.
 It emphasizes the engineering discipline expected in production ML teams: modular architecture, reproducibility, testing, and lightweight governance.

 **What reviewers should notice quickly:**